xsdk-project/MathPackagesTraining2023/pages/session_synopses.md

 are a key way we share capability and know-how.
 Learning to leverage numerical packages to address new scientific computing challenges is part of becoming a member of the scientific computing community.
-In this wrap-up session of the day, we breifly discuss key tradeoffs in using numerical packages in practice.
+In this wrap-up session of the day, we briefly discuss key trade-offs in using numerical packages in practice.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

-### Wrap-up / Panel - Contributing to the Numerical Package Community
+### Extreme-Scale Numerical Algorithms and Software (Panel)
-### Wrap-up / Panel - Contributing to the Numerical Package Community
+### Extreme-Scale Numerical Algorithms and Software (Panel)

 This will be a 45 minute panel question and answer period for ATPESC learners to ask questions about working with numerical package and the community of numerical package developers.
 If you have question(s) you know you would like to ask, we encourage attendees to submit questions *ahead* of time via the [submission form](https://forms.gle/SmVroQBAq145g4F79).
-However, we expect there will also be ample opportunty to indicate your desire to ask questions via the main (Ampitheater) [slack channel](https://app.slack.com/client/TMW2FLNCQ/C029YJ95ULQ), and then you may be called upon to un-mute and ask your question.
+However, we expect there will also be ample opportunity to indicate your desire to ask questions via the main (Amphitheater) [slack channel](https://app.slack.com/client/TMW2FLNCQ/C029YJ95ULQ), and then you may be called upon to un-mute and ask your question.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>